Biblical Study Trip: Italy

 Your journey continues to the enchanting city of canals: Venice.

-In addition to all the incredible, and well known attractions of St. Marks Square and church, and a gondola (at sunset!), there are plenty of hosted experiences and islands to visit.
-The glass-blowing on Murano is one of our favorites, and a concert of Vivaldi’s “Four Seasons” is a beautiful experience.
+In addition to all the incredible, and well known attractions of St. Mark’s Square and church, and a gondola (at sunset!), there are plenty of hosted experiences and islands to visit.
+The glass-blowing on Murano is one of our favorites, and a concert of Vivaldi’s “Four Seasons” is beautiful.
+(Alternative options included in quote, or available on platforms like getyourguide.com)